ZANGETU/MyProject/Mine_Test_tool/README.md

 ## Terms of Use

-/Do not distribute the code as is without modification.
+Do not distribute the code as is without modification.